ePages-de/git-workshop/README.md

 ### Presentations

-The presentations are authored with the help of plain HTML code.
+The presentations are authored with the help of plain HTML code for [reveal.js](https://revealjs.com/) content elements.

 #### Add a new presentation